rstudio/keras3/man-src/k_bincount/3-rendered.md

 keras.ops.bincount(x, minlength=minlength)
 # array([0, 1, 2, 1, 0, 0], dtype=int32)
 ```

+@returns
+1D tensor where each element gives the number of occurrence(s) of its
+index value in x.
+Its length is the maximum between `max(x) + 1` and
+minlength.

 @param x Input tensor.
     It must be of dimension 1, and it must only contain non-negative